-The Armory’s arts education initiative offers programs at no cost to underserved New York City public school students and includes Production-based Programming, in which students attend major productions of music, theater, dance, and visual art, and participate in pre- and post-visit workshops with the Armory’s talented corps of teaching artists; the School Partnership Initiative, in which deeper relationships with underserved public schools are created through attendance at productions, in-school residencies, workshops, and end-of-term events in the Armory’s historic rooms; and the Armory Youth Corps, a paid and closely-mentored internship program focusing on at-risk high school students.
+The Armory also offers creativity-based arts education programs at no cost to underserved New York City public school students.
+The program has three main components: (1) Production-based Programming, in which students attend multi-disciplinary productions and participate in pre- and post-visit workshops with the Armory’s talented corps of teaching artists; (2) Partner School Program, in which deeper relationships with schools are formed through semester and year-long in-school residencies; and (3) the Armory Youth Corps, a paid and closely mentored internship program focusing on students from underserved NYC public schools.
+Arts Education programs are free and are developed in alignment with the NYS Next Generation Learning Standards and the NYC Blueprint for the Arts.

 To learn more about programming at the Armory, Arts at the Armory page.